 Just 4 simple ingredients are all you need.

-- Milk powder
+- Milk powder.

-- Powdered yellow food colouring (optional)
+- Powdered yellow food colouring (just for colour so it’s purely optional).

-How to make it
+How to make custard powder

 This quick mix dessert powder is incredibly simple to make.